-Public Health Crisis.
+# Public Health.

+Actively work to identify and build relationships with/between health care entities and programs ensuring connection to health care resources not only during periods of public health crisis, but at all times.
 Recognize that homelessness magnifies poor health, has the potential to expose those in crowded shelters to communicable diseases and complicates the management of both acute and chronic health issues, and conversely, that housing is a form of healthcare; given this, rely on scientific data and best practices in partnership with local health officials in adapting systems and settings as needed in preventing, preparing for, and responding to declared public health crises.